aws-samples/cdk-eks-blueprints-patterns/README.md

 Welcome to the `EKS Blueprints Patterns` repository.

 This repository contains a number of samples for how you can leverage the [Amazon EKS Blueprints](https://github.com/aws-quickstart/cdk-eks-blueprints).
+You can think of the patterns as "codified" reference architectures, which can be explained and executed as code in the customer environment.

 ## Patterns

 The individual patterns can be found in the `lib` directory.
+Most of the patterns are self-explanatory, for some more complex examples please use this guide and docs/patterns directory for more information.

 ## Documentation